apace100/origins-docs/docs/types/power_types/target_action_on_hit.md

   	}
 }
 ```

-When a player with this power hits another entity, they will apply a strong slowness effect on the enemy for 5 seconds.
-This effect has a cooldown of 10 seconds, so you can't easily stack it on a single enemy!
-In order to give the player an indication of when this power is ready again, a `hud_render` was specified.
+This example will apply a Slowness IV status effect on the target entity that would last for 5 seconds for every 10 seconds of usage.